 Iran reports decline in its latest airports' passenger throughput

-Passenger traffic through Iranian airports has taken a hit compared to the same period last year, with the first nine months of the current Iranian year revealing a significant drop.
+Passenger traffic through Iranian airports showed a slight overall decline in the first nine months of the current Iranian year compared to the same period last year, with fluctuations observed across different months and airports.

 Access to paid information is limited